-One of the unexplored beauties of Odisha is Rushikulya Beach, also known for its population of olive ridley turtles.
-The fastest way to get to the beach is via NH-16 from Bhubaneswar and Cuttack.
-According to reports, over one lakh turtles nest in the pristine beach located in Odisha.
+One of the unexplored beauties of Odisha is Rushikulya Beach.
+It's known for its population of olive ridley sea turtles and according to reports, over one lakh turtles nest in this pristine beach.
+The fastest way to get to it is via NH-16 from Bhubaneswar and Cuttack.

 The Debrigarh Wildlife Sanctuary is often associated with freedom fighter Surendra Sai, who is believed to have taken refuge there in the midst of planning his rebellion against the British.
 Famous for its wilderness and lush greenery, the dry deciduous forest, with its plentiful and wide-ranging flora and fauna, attracts wildlife and nature lovers from Odisha and neighbouring states.